 How do you process brass for use in your remanufactured ammunition?

 All brass is machine and hand sorted.
 It is then cleaned using a combination of polishes and media designed specifically for ammunition brass.
 All brass used in our remanufactured ammunition is processed on commercial machinery that inspects the cases for foreign objects, bad flash holes, berdan primed cases, split cases and dinged case necks.
 The primer pockets are swaged and the cases are full length sized to assure reliable feeding and performance.

 What type of guns do you use to test your ammunition?

 9MM - We use a Glock 17 and Glock 34 to test our 9mm ammunition.
 All 9mm loads are developed to 132 power factor out of our Glock 17.
 40 and 45 ammunition is typically tested in Glock and 1911 based competition handguns.
 Please note that temperature, humidity and elevation all play a role in the muzzle velocity you will see with any ammunition.
 If you intend to use this ammunition at any event that chronographs we strongly recommend that you chronograph using your gun and at the actual match conditions.

 Bulk and Law Enforcement Sales:

 Please contact us if you would like to purchase over ten thousand rounds of ammunition as we may be able to offer discounted pricing.
 We do load and sell to Law Enforcement, mostly in the State of FL, but can ship anywhere in the US.
-We have a dealer site Everglades Distribution for licensed FFL holders.

 Where do you source your brass?